 Overuse of dog treats is almost sure to make your Frenchie fussier.
 When French bulldog gets a lot of treats, and experiences all the different types and tastes, they will expect the same thing from their food.

-Experimentation is probably the only way to see if treats are impacting there appetite.
+Experimentation is probably the only way to see if treats are impacting their appetite.
 Try limiting the number of treats, switching to reduced-calorie alternatives, or providing treats on a rigid schedule.

 Your Frenchie being Bored can affect French Bulldogs appetite